swissup/swissup.github.io/m2/extensions/easyslider/installation/composer.md

 # Installation

-{% include installation/m2/composer.html site="swissuplabs.com" package="swissup/easy-slide" modules="Swissup_Core Swissup_EasySlide" %}
+{% include installation/m2/composer.html package="swissup/easy-slide" %}

 #### After installing the extension you can go to: